 - Are employees excited and energized as a result of performance reviews or do they dread the process?

-- Can your employees become engaged by their work and the mission and values of your organization or are they working for the weekend?
+- Are your employees engaged by their work and the mission and values of your organization or are they working for the weekend?

 - Are you using people analytics to understand how your Employee Experience is impacting your business metrics?

-Start by finding out how these experiences are perceived by your employees and take the steps needed to improve employee turnover.
-Become forward thinking.
-Similar to those in academia who embraced mobile devices and integrated them into the learning process rather than banning devices.
+Start by finding out how these experiences are perceived by your employees and take the steps needed to improve.
+Become forward thinking, similar to those in academia who embraced mobile devices and integrated them into the learning process rather than banning devices.
+They understood it would require additional preparation to make class time more interactive and interesting so as not to compete for attention with mobile devices.
 The current job market is in a similar situation.
 What got you here, will not get you there.